gairesaroj/gairesaroj/README.md

 - 👋 Hi, I’m @gairesaroj
 - 👀 I’m new in this coding world
 - 🌱 I’m currently learning pyhon
-<!- 💞️ I’m looking to collaborate on ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...>

 <!---
 gairesaroj/gairesaroj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.